muratk5n/thirdwave/en/README.md

 ---

-Lota demand for houses in CA, heard abt that..

 "Canada bans foreign homebuyers for two years in effort to cool market..
 Government under pressure after prices climbed by more than 20% last year, while rental rates have also been rising"